KUMARPIYUSH-KP/devops-task1-ci-cd/README.md

 # DevOps Task 1: Automated Code Deployment using GitHub Actions

 ### Objective
-[cite_start]The objective of this task was to build a complete CI/CD pipeline to automate the deployment of a simple Node.js web application[cite: 4, 5]. [cite_start]This was achieved by containerizing the application using **Docker** and then setting up an automated workflow with **GitHub Actions** to build and push the Docker image to a registry[cite: 5, 10].
+The objective of this task was to build a complete CI/CD pipeline to automate the deployment of a simple Node.js web application.
+This was achieved by containerizing the application using **Docker** and then setting up an automated workflow with **GitHub Actions** to build and push the Docker image to a registry.

 ### Tools Used
 * **GitHub**: For version control and hosting the repository.